ElaraLang/elara/README.md

 Elara is extremely buggy and temperamental at the moment, but it _should_ function!
 The recommended workflow to build is with Nix, as this will ensure you have the correct versions of all dependencies.
-If you don't have / want Nix, you _should_ be able to get away with GHC 9.6.5 and Stack
+If you don't have / want Nix, you _should_ be able to get away with a manually installed GHC 9.12.2 and Cabal

 ### Running Prerequisites